Effect of weed on sex

 CBD (cannabidiol) has become a popular supplement for many people looking to improve their overall health and well-being.
 While there are plenty of studies looking at CBD’s effects on physical health, there is still much to explore when it comes to how it can offer benefits for sexual functioning and satisfaction.

 When it comes to CBD’s potential effect on sexual functioning and satisfaction, the research is still in its infancy.
-So far, research has shown that CBD can help with boosting libido, reducing anxiety and stress, improving focus, enhancing sensation, and increase pleasure.
+So far, research has shown that CBD can help with boosting libido, reducing anxiety and stress, improving focus, enhancing sensation, and increasing pleasure.

 Here are some of the key ways that CBD can influence the sexual experience: